-Review the types of supports in your school and community

-Confirm which exist at school or in the community.
+Review the types of supports in your school and community Confirm which exist at school or in the community.
+B Document the name and information for the primary contact.

-2. Assemble a School Mental Health Team. 🌞
+2. Assemble a School Mental Health Team. 🏼

 "A school mental health team is a group of school and community stakeholders who meet regularly and use data-based decision making to support student mental health, including improving school climate, promoting student and staff well-being, and addressing individual student strengths and needs."